Updated: Oct 12

 When it comes to caring for your property, there is seasonal maintenance to consider but you also have to think about how you will handle situations when something breaks, leaks, bursts, or simply reaches the end of its useful life.
 You will need to perform seasonal maintenance on your property to keep it in good working order and preserve the value.
 Additionally, you will also need a process for handling common issues that come up—and give tenants a process they can follow when there is a problem, especially if it is an emergency.
 Whatever the problem, you are going to be responsible for ensuring it is fixed, and if the tenant is at fault (and refuses to pay) you have to thoroughly document the cost with a valid contractor’s invoice because do-it-yourself invoices are not usually honored by the courts.

 The lease agreement, tenant screening, and maintenance are critical factors in property management, however there are a number of other considerations as well such as determining rental market value, rent collection, the move-in and move-out process, document management, taxes, and much more.

 At VHS Property Management we pride ourselves on being real with our owners and educating clients with all the facts.
 We offer a full range of property management services tailored to you as an investor, homeowner, or landlord.
-We have an extensive portfolio of single family homes, townhouses and condos in and around Culpeper, Fauquier, Orange, and Spotsylvania counties.
+We have an extensive portfolio of single family homes, townhouses and condos in and around Culpeper, Fauquier, Orange, Gainesville, Haymarket, Warrenton and more.
 If you have questions do not hesitate to contact us today.
 You can also request a free rental market analysis of your property to get a better idea of how well you are positioned in the market.

 For more updates and information from VHS Property Management follow our blog and find us on Facebook @vhsmanagement.